Car Track Days

 VEHICLES

-SCL Track Days are organised to cater for a wide variety of vehicles mostly road going.
+Our Track Days are organised to cater for a wide variety of vehicles mostly road going.
 There will, however, be the opportunity for competition vehicles and historic/classic vehicles to be driven on circuit.
-Radicals and sports prototypes are not permitted on Silverstone car track days.
+Radicals and sports prototypes are not permitted on our car track days.
 It is important to note that circuit usage exerts greater pressure for longer periods on vehicles and their components in comparison to normal road use.
 This obviously highlights the need for particular attention to safety, and we recommend that drivers thoroughly inspect their vehicles prior to use on the circuit.

-SCL recommends that you pay particular attention to the following items and any uncertainty or wear should be discussed with a qualified vehicle engineer prior to driving on the circuit.
+We further recommend that you pay particular attention to the following items and any uncertainty or wear should be discussed with a qualified vehicle engineer prior to driving on the circuit.

 ELECTRICAL